We’ve provided answers to additional questions you may have. Please contact us if your question was not answered here.

 We do not have a limit on the number of entries that will be accepted.

-Will my entry automatically be posted online once I submit it?
+Will my entry be automatically accepted once I submit it?

-No. We will review your entry to ensure that the rules have been followed and your video does not contain offensive content or copyrighted material.
+You will receive an email stating we have received your entry.
+We will review your entry to ensure that the rules have been followed and your video does not contain offensive content or copyrighted material.
 We are not judging entries at this point.
-Once your entry has been accepted and posted, we will send you an email (or a text message, if preferred) informing you.
-If it was not accepted, we will send you an email or text as well.
+If your entry was NOT accepted, we may send you an email or text as well.

 How many entries am I allowed to submit?